Schroedinger-Hat/youtube-to-anchorfm/README.md

-# YouTube to Anchor.fm - An automation tool to publish your podcast
+# Y2S = YouTube to Spotify - An automation tool to publish your podcast

 ![Cover image](https://raw.githubusercontent.com/schroedinger-Hat/youtube-to-anchorfm/main/assets/img/cover.png 'Cover image')

-This action will upload an audio file from a given YouTube video automatically to your Anchor.fm account.
+This action will upload an audio file from a given YouTube video automatically to your spotify account.

 It is very useful in a scenario where you have a YouTube account and also a podcast at Spotify through Anchor.fm.